 Complications

 Non-union can occur in up to 5% of all types of clavicular fractures.
 Clavicular injuries that are most at risk of non-union include comminuted fractures and 100% displaced fractures with shortening that is over 2cm, resulting in decreased shoulder strength and endurance.
-Children over the age of 10 with displaced clavicular fractures will often have a face to face consultation in fracture clinic to discuss operative options to optimize outcome.
+Children over the age of 10 with displaced clavicular fractures will often have a face-to-face consultation in a fracture clinic to discuss operative options to optimize outcomes.

 Who doesn’t need follow-up?